 - TraCS implementation planning

-- Setup TraCS computers (workstation and field units)
+- Setup TraCS computers (office and mobile)

 - Configure network connectivity between TraCS computers